katzy687/oranit-save-the-date/README.md

+# Ben and Oranit Save the Date Quiz
+I cloned this amazing starter kit from [here](https://github.com/mars/heroku-cra-node) that efficiently hooks up a react UI with an node/express backend.

+I built out the UI with React and a bit of Bootstrap, and added mongoDB to store answers to the poll.

+(original readme preserved below)
-# create-react-app with a Node server on Heroku
+## create-react-app with a Node server on Heroku

 A minimal example of using a Node backend (server for API, proxy, & routing) with a [React frontend](https://github.com/facebookincubator/create-react-app).